Bill Drummond: Early and personal life

-Career
+Music career

 1970s: Illuminatus, Big in Japan, and Zoo

-In 1975 Drummond began working at the Everyman Theatre, Liverpool as a carpenter and scene painter.
-In 1976 he was the set designer for the first stage production of The Illuminatus Trilogy, a 12-hour performance which opened on 23 November 1976, and which was staged by Ken Campbell's "Science Fiction Theatre of Liverpool".
+In 1975, Drummond began working at the Everyman Theatre in Liverpool as a carpenter and scene painter.
+In the following year he was the set designer for the first stage production of The Illuminatus Trilogy, a 12-hour performance which opened on 23 November 1976, and which was staged by Ken Campbell's "Science Fiction Theatre of Liverpool".
 The production transferred to the National Theatre, and then the Roundhouse, in London.
 According to Campbell, Drummond became known as "the man who went for Araldite": "In the middle of a tour, Drummond announced he was popping out to get some glue – and never returned."
 Drummond later wrote that none of his career would have happened as it did if not for what he learnt from Campbell, starting with the advice "Bill, don't bother doing anything unless it is heroic!"

 After absconding from the Illuminatus! production in London, Drummond returned to Liverpool and co-founded the band Big in Japan.
 Other members included Holly Johnson (Frankie Goes to Hollywood), Budgie (Siouxsie and the Banshees), Jayne Casey (Pink Military/Pink Industry) and Ian Broudie (The Lightning Seeds).
 After the band's demise, Drummond and another member, his best friend David Balfe, founded Zoo Records.
 Zoo's first release was Big in Japan's posthumous EP, From Y To Z and Never Again.
 They went on to act as producers of the debut albums by Echo & the Bunnymen and The Teardrop Explodes, both of which Drummond would later manage somewhat idiosyncratically.
 With Zoo Music Ltd, Drummond and Balfe were also music publishers for Zodiac Mindwarp and The Love Reaction and The Proclaimers.
 The production team of Drummond and Balfe was christened The Chameleons, who recorded the single "Touch" together with singer Lori Lartey as Lori and the Chameleons and were involved with the production on Echo & the Bunnymen's debut album, released on the Korova label.